 Research Agency: De Leuw, Cather & Company

 Principal Invest.: Ronald Pfefer

 Effective Date: April 1, 1963

 Completion Date: August 15, 1966

-Funds: \$153,175
+Funds: \$153.175

-This project was for the purpose of identifying the effect of specified traffic regulatory devices on intersection capacity and operations and on systems of traffic facilities.
+The purpose of this research was to identify the effect of specified traffic regulatory devices on intersection capacity and operations and on systems of traffic facilities.
 The effects of stop and yield signs were investigated as they apply to capacity, traffic operations, safety, driver acceptance, and the traffic operations of the area of influence.